catarina-mtpires/data-science/Fitbit/data overview.md

 HRV data extracted from Fitbit are in the <i>.csv</i> format and contain two types of data:
 1. Detailed HRV - includes:
-	- timestamps with 5 minutes interval;
+	- Timestamps with 5 minutes interval;
 	- HRV;
-	- low frequency (measures long term variations in heart rate and reflects activity from both the sympathetic and parasympathetic branches);
+	- Low frequency (measures long term variations in heart rate and reflects activity from both the sympathetic and parasympathetic branches);
-	- high frequency (measures short term variations in heart rate and captures parasympathetic activity).
+	- High frequency (measures short term variations in heart rate and captures parasympathetic activity).
 2. Histogram - includes histograms that show the spread in the beat-to-beat intervals during sleep.
 Histograms are composed by 29 bins with an interval of 0.05s and starting at 0.3s.

 ## 4. Stress Data